vertcoin-project/VertDocs/docs/Mining/Nvidia-Mining.md

 #### Setting up One Click Miner to mine on regular mining Pools (For P2Pools please skip to the next section.)
 7. Open up the OCM (Vertcoin One Click Miner.exe) you have just installed.
-8. Navigate to "Add Pool" and enter the following (refer to image below):
+  8.Navigate to "Add Pool" and enter the following (refer to image below):
-  * Your Miner Address generated in Step (6) into Miners Address Field.
+  * Your Miner Address generated in Step (5) into Miners Address Field.
 Beware of any ninja “space” behind the address when pasting!
   * Your (c) Pool Address into the Pool Address Field.
   * Leave password as x.
 It does not affect your mining.
   * (Optional) Add description as necessary to help remember pool details